Dealing with a Land Professional Knocking on Your Door

-Many of us will be forced to deal with a Landman wanting to lease or buy our minerals at some point in our lives.
+Many of us will be forced to deal with a land professional (historically called a Landman) wanting to lease or buy our minerals at some point in our lives.

 Any situation like this immediately causes stress and panic: